- Charitable contributions from businesses to nonprofits can qualify for tax deductions.

 Let's start with the basics.
 There are a few reasons why your business should consider donating.
-Charitable giving is good PR, and it makes sense for your business, especially small businesses that are dependent on their community to keep them in business.
+Charitable giving is good PR, and it makes sense for business, especially for small businesses that depend on their communities to keep them afloat.

-Charitable giving demonstrates that you give back to the community and that you're in business for more than making a profit.
-As a small business, while you don't get as large a tax deduction that large corporations and enterprises do, don't overlook the other benefits you glean from philanthropy.
+Charitable giving demonstrates that you give back to the community and are in business for more than profit.
+As a small business, while you don't get as large a tax deduction as big corporations and enterprises do, don't overlook the other benefits of philanthropy.

-Charitable giving is also a way to build alliances with other organizations and network with individuals who could become potential partners.
-Donating to a local organization can mark the start of a long-lasting relationship.
+Charitable giving is also a way to build alliances with other organizations and network with individuals who are potential partners.
+Donating to a local organization can be the start of a long-lasting relationship.
 [Read related article: 6 Ways to Get Involved in Your Local SMB Community]

-To make the most out of your donations, first, pick the right organization to donate to.
+To make the most out of your donations, first of all, pick the right organization to donate to.
 For a small business that's tied to the community, it often makes sense to pick a local group.

 "We try to focus on smaller local groups versus nationwide organizations, since these are the ones that the bigger companies seem to miss," Schweig said.